 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.

 When you first get braces, your teeth and mouth may feel a little sore.
 Don’t worry: this is normal and won’t last forever!
-It’s also expected that your lips, cheeks, and tongue to become irritated for one to two weeks as they become used to the braces.
+It’s also expected that your lips, cheeks, and tongue become irritated for one to two weeks as they become used to the braces.

 Relieve the pain dissolving one teaspoon of salt in eight ounces of lukewarm water.
 Swish and gargle this solution in your mouth for just a couple of minutes (do not swallow the saltwater!).
 If the pain doesn’t disappear after rinsing, you can also try taking a pain reliever.
-Please our Lewis Braces team know if you would also like wax to cover the braces to help with the tenderness.
+Please let our Lewis Braces team know if you would also like wax to cover the braces to help with the tenderness.

-It’s normal If your teeth begin feeling a little loose.
+It’s normal if your teeth begin feeling a little loose.
 Your braces must first loosen your teeth to move them into the right position.
 Once your teeth have been repositioned, they will no longer be loose.

 Please contact us as soon as possible if the wires and bands on your braces come loose.
 We can check and repair your appliance.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.